Forming an LLC for an Online Business

 Draft Articles of Organization

 - Duration: This is the length of time your business will operate.
 You can use a "perpetual duration statement," meaning the term of the LLC is not limited.
 Many LLCs opt for a perpetual duration statement.
-However, some states don't include this question.
+But some states don't include this question.

-- Principal Place of Business: List the address of your base of operations.
+- Principal place of business: List the address of your base of operations.
 For example, if you are a home-based Etsy seller, the principal place of business is your home.

 Draft an LLC Operating Agreement

 An operating agreement is a list of details about your business, similar to a corporation's by-laws.
 You outline your business organization and how you manage it.
-If you have many members, you outline the membership stakes and responsibilities of each member.
+If you have many members, outline the membership stakes and responsibilities of each member.

 Apply for EIN (Employer Identification Number)